DinkyToyz/wtmcsServiceDispatcher/README.md

 Currently, the mod can dispatch garbage trucks and hearses.

-I have vague plans to add road and rail clean-up crews (to remove stuck vehicles, including forgotten trailers and railway cars), house wrecking crews (bulldozers), and might decide to look at ambulance, fire and police services as well.
+I have vague plans to add functionality to remove stuck vehicles, including forgotten trailers and railway cars, bulldozers, and might decide to look at ambulance, fire and police services as well.

-There is absolutely no time table for any additional services, and I'm not promising they'll ever get added.

 ## Dispatching